marktlrees/data-science/README.md

 # data-science
-Repo for the John Hopkins Data Science course
+This repo contains all of the code and resources required for the John Hopkins Data Science specialistion on coursera.